romanejaquez/responsive-ui-flutter-workshop/step_02/instructions.md

 ```

-Go ahead now an run this on **DartPad** and if you've replaced all code well, you should see in the **UI Output** panel window to the right that, as you stretch horizontally, you will see an icon and a label at the top left corner, corresponding to each of the breakpoints that the screen falls under as we resize.
+Go ahead now an run this on **DartPad** and if you've replaced all code well, you should see in the **UI Output** panel window to the right that, as you stretch horizontally, you will see an icon and a label at the top left corner, corresponding to each of the breakpoints that the screen falls under as you resize.
 Very useful!

 ![Breakpoints](https://romanejaquez.github.io/responsive-ui-flutter-workshop/images/s2-1.png)